bmbruno/SitecoreSpark.Admin.PublishQueueDetail/README.md

 * Source Database
 * Target Database

 There may be a discrepency in the publish queue totals between the _Publish Queue Stats_ page and this report.
-This is because Sitecore uses two different methods for loading publish queue information (you need to go deep into the Sitecore SQL DataProvider classes in Sitecore.Kernel.dll to disgest this).
-In short, this report uses the same pipeline processor methods that Incremental Publishing uses.
+This is because Sitecore uses multiple APIs for loading publish queue information (you need to go deep into the Sitecore SQL DataProvider classes in Sitecore.Kernel.dll to digest this).
+Keep in mind that this report displays items that are actually queued for the _next_ Incremental Publish.

 ## Requirements